u-siri-ous/various-acsai/3 - Logistic regression classifier (ch.6).md

 **We need a smoother, real valued way to classify points**

-The goal of the logistic classifier is to assign scores as close as possible to the label of the points.
+The goal of the logistic classifier is to assign scores as close as possible to the label of the points

+The logistic classifier, in contrast with the perceptron classifier, doesn’t give definite answers

 Input:
 * Set of points labelled as happy = 1 and sad = 0